Ayurvedic Dry Brushing

 Add It to Your Next Massage

-Curious to try it during your next session?
+Curious to try dry brushing during your next session?

-Ask about adding dry brushing to your treatment—or book an Ayurvedic massage for a personalized experience that supports your unique constitution.
+Ask about adding it as an upgrade—or book an Ayurvedic massage for a personalized treatment aligned with your unique constitution.

 Your lymph, skin, and energy will thank you.